ostaquet/Arduino-SIM800L-driver/README.md

 sim800l->disconnectGPRS();
 ```

+## Security concerns

+The SIM800L latest firmware update was in January 2016.
+It means that using the IP stack embedded on the SIM800L is convenient but not secure. **The embedded IP stack should not be used for the transfer of critical data.**

+The embedded IP stack of the SIM800L only supports SSL2, SSL3 and TLS 1.0.
+These cryptographic protocols are considered deprecated for most of web browsers and the connection will be denied by modern backend (i.e. AWS).
+This will typically lead to an error `605` or `606` when you establish an HTTPS connection.

+In order to secure your connectivity to the backend, we strongly recommend using an up to date SSL library like [WolfSSL](https://www.wolfssl.com).

 ## Links

  * [SIM800 series AT Command Manual](extras/SIM800%20Series_AT%20Command%20Manual_V1.09.pdf)
  * [SIM800 series IP Application Note](extras/SIM800%20Series_IP_Application%20Note_V1.02.pdf)
  * [SIM800 series SSL Application Note](extras/SIM800%20Series_SSL_Application%20Note_V1.00.pdf)